Regionalism, Climate Change and North America (Regionalismo, Cambiamento Climatico E Nord America)

 Alastair Neil Craik

-School of Environment, Enterprise and Development, University of Waterloo
+University of Waterloo - School of Environment, Enterprise and Development; Balsillie School of International Affairs

 Joseph F. DiMento